FlexMeasures/flexmeasures/documentation/tut/toy-example-from-scratch.rst

     :align: center
 |

 .. note:: The ``flexmeasures add schedule for-storage`` command also accepts state-of-charge targets, so the schedule can be more sophisticated.
+   And even more control over schedules is possible through the ``flex-model`` in our API.
 But that is not the point of this tutorial.
-See ``flexmeasures add schedule for-storage --help``.
+   See ``flexmeasures add schedule for-storage --help`` for available CLI options, or check out the :ref:`v2g` use case for a tangible example of modelling storage constraints.

 This tutorial showed the fastest way to a schedule.
 In :ref:`tut_toy_schedule_expanded`, we'll go further into settings with more realistic ingredients: solar panels and a limited grid connection.